My favourite travel memories aren’t usually the ones where I’ve visited busy tourist attractions.

 You absolutely cannot head to Budapest without visiting a few of its Ruin Pubs!
 What are Ruin Pubs, you ask?
 If you head into the Jewish Quarter, you’ll find a collection of once derelict warehouses and factories that have been transformed into bars.

 These venues will often be decorated with upcycled furniture and wacky decorations that you’d probably find in a scrap yard or buried deep in a box of junk at an antique store.
 These casual places nightlife hotspots are where all the cool kids hang out in Budapest.
-Here’s a map and list of Ruin Pubs in the city.
+Here’s a map and list of ruin pubs in the city for a self-guided tour, or you can hop on a ruin pub crawl to see the bars with a guide and some other partygoers!

-This eerie looking wreckage is a US military plane that crashed on the black sand beach in Iceland in 1973.
+This eerie looking wreckage is a US military plane that crashed on the black sand beach on the south coast of Iceland in 1973.
 There is no signage for it, only a gravel area where you’ll see a few cars parked by the side of the road.

 It takes 40 minutes to walk from the road to the plane wreck (and walking along this sandy wasteland is suuuuuper boring) but it’s worth it!
 You’ll get some awesome photos and can climb all over the wreckage.

-We actually didn’t know about the museum of old soviet arcade machines until we found a flyer for it in our St Petersburg hostel.
+We actually didn’t know about the Museum of Soviet Arcade Machines until we found a flyer for it in our St Petersburg hostel.
 This place has an insane collection of restored soviet arcade machines which you can actually play on.
 The museum staff will give you actual soviet era coins to insert into the machines.

 We thoroughly enjoyed getting into the soviet spirit by driving miniature tanks around a war course, and comparing our strength to a Russian family’s little girl or apparently muscly grandfather by struggling to pull a “turnip” from the ground.